alelado01/devsecops-polydec24/README.md

 - SCA finding (dependency name and version)
 - Fix proposal

-### Exercice 4 : Execute a SAST
+### Exercice 4 : Execute a SAST (50 minutes)
 This exercice is NOT in the previous tutorial but based on the previous exercice.
 The goal is to run an SAST, find 2 critical vulnerabilities and fix them.
-HINT : for differents reason, you may need to find a SAST tool that starts with a B.
+HINT : for differents reason, you can use the tool [BEARER](https://docs.bearer.com) and integrate it in the build workflow.

 1. Update or create a new workflow
 2. The workflow must execute a SAST to find issues in code